DHTMLX/docs-suite/docs/chart/configuration_properties.md

 | `treeMap`, `calendarHeatMap` | no scales, the properties are ignored | - |
 | `radar` | `"radial"` only | - |

-The types listed above can be mixed in one chart, which is the main purpose of a secondary scale: a bar and a line, a stack and a line, an area and a line, a bar and a spline.
+You can mix the types listed above in one chart (which is the main purpose of the second value scale): a bar and a line, a stack and a line, an area and a line, a bar and a spline.
 Check the [Mixed graphs in one chart](#mixed-graphs-in-one-chart) section for the details and the limitations.

 **Related samples:**